AutoUpdatingBSoD/LinkCheckNGrab/README.md

  redirected (Source URL).

 - The program writes out the results as a CSV file.
-Three columns get written: the Source URL, the Destination URL, and the Result.
+Three columns get written: the Source URL, the Destination URL, and the result.

 - The program is fed a file containing redirects in a loop until it reaches
   the end of the file.